 A typical 1-year-old nap schedule has two naps: one in the morning and one in the afternoon.

-Even if your toddler is starting to resist the two-nap routine, it’s important to stick with it.
-They probably won’t be fully ready to go down to one nap until they’re 15 months old.
+Although it can happen, they probably won’t be fully ready to go down to one nap until they’re at least 13 months old.

 That said, if your little one goes to daycare, they might be moved to the toddler room after their first birthday, which may well involve transitioning to one nap.